 Michelle Friedman is a certified executive coach, organizational consultant, facilitator and speaker with an expertise in women’s career paths.
 She is the Founder of Advancing Women’s Careers, LLC, a coaching and consulting firm based outside of NYC, which is dedicated to strengthening the pipeline of female leaders in demanding industries.
 Her clients, located throughout the U.S., Canada and Asia, are professional women at various levels of organizations, and the companies that employ them.

 Michelle’s work is grounded in the conviction that building a strong pipeline of female leaders requires a multi-faceted and systems-based approach, combining individual action and organizational change.
-Her work has been covered in The New York Times, Fortune, and CNN/Money.
+Her work has been covered in publications such as The New York Times, Fortune, Harvard Business Review and CNN/Money.

-Michelle has worked with clients in a variety of organizations, including Goldman Sachs, Morgan Stanley, KKR, JP Morgan, Citigroup, The Wharton School, Credit Suisse, GE Finance, various hedge funds, the National Center for the Arts (Canada) and the Department of Justice (Canada).
-She also helps to reintegrate professional women back into the workforce after pauses in their career path, and works closely with iRelaunch as its Director of Coaching.
+Michelle has worked with clients in a variety of organizations, including Goldman Sachs, Morgan Stanley, JP Morgan, Citigroup, The Wharton School, Credit Suisse, GE Finance, various private equity firms and hedge funds, the National Center for the Arts (Canada) and the Department of Justice (Canada).
+She also helps to reintegrate professional women back into the workforce after pauses in their career path, and serves as a Special Advisor to iRelaunch.

 Previously, Michelle spent 12 years in the corporate banking and financial software industries in key relationship management and marketing roles.
 Her corporate experience allows her to relate to the challenges her clients face in fast-paced, demanding work environments.